rackerlabs/rackspace-how-to/content/cloud-servers/attach-a-cloud-block-storage-volume-to-a-windows-onmetal-server.md

    <img src="{% asset_path cloud-servers/attach-a-cloud-block-storage-volume-to-a-windows-onmetal-server/attach-cbs-to-win-onmetal-3.png %}" alt="" />

-   Result: the target server appears in the list on the Discovery page.
+   Result: The target server appears in the list on the Discovery page.

 7. Click the **Targets** page, and enter the target ICQ (the `targetname`, which you noted earlier).